-In today's ever-changing economic landscape, proactively managing risk is no longer a choice but a necessity for nonprofit organizations in Canada.
-A well-structured risk register is a foundational tool in your risk management toolkit, enabling you to systematically identify, assess, and mitigate potential threats to your organization's objectives.
-For CFOs, Controllers, and senior leaders, a comprehensive risk register provides the clarity needed to make informed strategic decisions and ensure long-term sustainability.
+In today’s changing economic landscape, managing risk is no longer a choice.
+It is a necessity for nonprofit organizations in Canada.
+As a result, organizations must adopt structured tools to stay ahead of uncertainty.
+A well-structured risk register is a key tool in your risk management toolkit.
+It helps you identify, assess, and reduce threats to your organization’s goals.
+In particular, for CFOs, Controllers, and senior leaders, a complete risk register gives clear insight.
+It helps them make informed strategic decisions and support long-term sustainability.

-This guide will walk you through the essential steps of developing a robust risk register, tailored to the unique challenges and opportunities faced by Canadian nonprofits.
+In this guide, we will walk you through the key steps to build a strong risk register.
+It is tailored to the unique challenges and opportunities Canadian nonprofits face.

 What is a Risk Register?